adamhatton/quizle/README.md

 ## Database Schema

-The database schema is detailed in the repository for the back end of the website here: TO INPUT
+The database schema is detailed in the repository for the back end of the website here: https://github.com/adamhatton/quizle-drf-api#database-schema

 ## React